+Once you have reviewed your work in this Section, you should submit the test.
 Once you have submitted the test, you may not sign back in.
 You must Submit your test and not just close your device.

 Read only one choice from OPTION A, B, or C below based on your LEA or LEA 24 policy (refer to your School Test Coordinator).